 Lin's News -- NADIA & LIN - The Science Behind

 SACRED SOUND (Review from journal www.yogamagazine.com)

 Pages 56 - 61

 Lin's News -- PROJECT LINNEXION - ALBUM „CHILLIN" (Review from journal www.jogadnes.cz/)

 The aim of the Linnexion project is to connect different languages, cultures and traditions.
 The debut album is about ancient mysticism and wisdom, but also about our modernized life.
 Listening to these songs and the manter in the morning gives you energy before the busy working day and in the evening it will calm you down and help you forget about everyday worries.
 The feeling and the mood that individual songs make in you are important.

-Lin is a Czech living in Belgium.
+Lin is a Czech living abroad.
 She was looking for inspiration on the roads between Prague, London, Paris, Amsterdam, Brussels and on trips to Latin America.
 That's why the songs are written both in English, Spanish, and French and are combined with original mantras in Sanskrit.